DataRootUniversity/ds-fundamentals/snake-project/DOC.md

                 # Remove old food

                 # Add tail again
-                # Note: all Snake coordinates should be tuples(Y, X)
+                # Note: all Snake coordinates should be tuples(X, Y)

                 # Request to place new food
                 new_food_needed =